patricktrainer/patricktrainer.github.io/content/posts/Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-Ne.md

 Planning Time: 0.133 ms
 Execution Time: 0.068 ms
 ```
+Excellent!
-Excellent!They are not without cost: KNN-GiST indexes are larger than regular GiST indexes, but the speedup KNN-GiST indexes provide is significantly (if not orders of magnitude) larger than the additional space and should be in your toolbox for any location-aware application you build.
+They are not without cost: KNN-GiST indexes are larger than regular GiST indexes, but the speedup KNN-GiST indexes provide is significantly (if not orders of magnitude) larger than the additional space and should be in your toolbox for any location-aware application you build.